 5.21.2 Pre-conditions

-Jose is playing a game inside a gaming arena using a VR headset that is connected to a RAN entity.
-The VR headset, RAN entity and 3rd party surveillance system are configured to provide “Sensing Assistance Information” to the “Sensing Assistance Service” which could be at the edge.
+Jose is playing a game inside a gaming arena using a VR headset that is connected to a RAN entity capable of a sensing transmitter and/or a sensing receiver.
+The VR headset, sensing transmitter, sensing receiver and 3rd party surveillance system are configured to provide “Sensing Assistance Information” to the “Sensing Assistance Service” which could be at the edge.

 The VR headset is equipped with NR RF sensors, IMU sensors and cameras, and it can provide Sensing Assistance Information e.g., NR RF sensing results, headset pose and location, velocity, images of the environment and processed images (such as motion pattern and maps).
 Also, the VR headset can provide communication reference signal measurements or reports to a network entity, which to process and provide sensing measurements results to the Sensing Assistance Service.

-RAN entity has NR RF capabilities and can provide NR RF sensing measurement data to a network entity, which to process and provide sensing results to the sensing assistance service.
+The sensing receiver can provide NR RF sensing measurement data to a network entity, which to process and provide sensing results to the sensing assistance service.

 The gaming arena also has cameras deployed by a trusted 3rd party surveillance camera company and can provide images of the environment and processed images (such as motion pattern and maps).